-We want to give you the best possible service.
-However, if at any point you become unhappy or concerned about the service, we have provided then you should inform us immediately, so that we can do our best to resolve the problem.
+At Medical Solicitors, we always strive to give you the best possible service.
+However, if you become unhappy or concerned about the service we have provided at any point, you should inform us immediately so that we can do our best to resolve the problem.

 - Within six months of receiving a final response to your complaint